 Also read about the sons of Iltutmish:

 Ala-ud-Din Khilji constructed this enormous complex, which comprises a mosque, madrasa, mausoleum, and reservoir, in the earlier 14th century CE.
 This pleasure resort is noteworthy for incorporating the Islamic style of architecture from several areas, including Central Asia and Persia.

 - The Persian moniker Hauz Khas derives from the words “Hauz” for “water tank” (or lake) and “Khas” for “royal,” referring to the “Royal tank.”

-- It was a section of Siri, the Delhi Sultanate’s second medieval town of the Alauddin Khalji Dynasty.
+- It was a section of Siri, the Delhi Sultanate’s second medieval town of the Alauddin Khilji Dynasty.

-- Allauddin Khilji initially constructed the sizable water tank to provide water to the residents of Siri.
+- Alauddin Khilji initially constructed the sizable water tank to provide water to the residents of Siri.

-- Firuz Shah Tughlaq’s reign saw the tank’s de-silting.
+- Firoz Shah Tughlaq’s reign saw the tank’s de-silting.